opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 21:30:18.999 [opensearch[extension][transport_worker][T#6]] TRACE org.opensearch.transport.TransportService.tracer - [3][internal:discovery/extensions] sent response
 ```

-It is important to ensure that the OpenSearch SDK for Java is already running on a separate process prior to starting OpenSearch because extension discovery occurs only if the OpenSearch SDK for Java is already listening on a predefined port.
-Once the discovery is complete and the data transfer connection between both nodes has been established, OpenSearch and the OpenSearch SDK for Java can communicate with each other.
+It is important to ensure that the OpenSearch SDK for Java is already running on a separate process.

 ### Send a REST request to the extension